zchee/golang-wiki/Modules.md

 Summary:

 * The modules system is designed to allow different packages in the overall Go ecosystem to opt in at different rates.
-* Packages that are already on version v2 or higher have additional migration considerations, primarily due to the implications of [Semantic Import versioning](https://github.com/golang/go/wiki/Modules#semantic-import-versioning).
+* Packages that are already on version v2 or higher have more migration considerations, primarily due to the implications of [Semantic Import versioning](https://github.com/golang/go/wiki/Modules#semantic-import-versioning).
 * New packages and packages on v0 or v1 have substantially fewer considerations when adopting modules.
 * Modules defined with Go 1.11 can be used by older Go versions (although the exact Go versions depends on the strategy used by the main module and its dependencies, as outlined below).

 Migration topics: